toolleeo/cli-apps/README.md

 Programs that use GPT and GPT-like engines to generate commands at the command line or code in general from natural language.

+* [aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal.
 * [aido-cli](https://github.com/kris7ian/aido-cli) - Looks another interface to online GPT models to execute command through natural language.
 Very poor documentation and readme, though.
 * [aish](https://github.com/chr15m/aish) - A program that retrieve shell script one-liners, ready to be executed in the terminal.
 * [CLI Co-Pilot](https://github.com/AntonOsika/CLI-Co-Pilot) - CLI tool that uses GPT4 to turn natural language commands into their Bash/ZShell/PowerShell equivalents.